pub trait Borrow<Borrowed>where

 to the type of that data.
 They are said to be ‘borrowed as’ that type.

-can be borrowed as T
+For instance, a Box<T> can be borrowed as T while a String

-can be borrowed as str
+can be borrowed as str.

-Types express that they can be borrowed as some type T
+Types express that they can be borrowed as some type T by implementing

-, providing a reference to a T
+Borrow<T>, providing a reference to a T in the trait’s

-method.
+borrow method.
 A type is free to borrow as several different types.

 If it wishes to mutably borrow as the type, allowing the underlying data

-to be modified, it can additionally implement BorrowMut<T>
+to be modified, it can additionally implement BorrowMut<T>.

 Further, when providing implementations for additional traits, it needs